marijnh/Eloquent-JavaScript/15_event.md

 {{if book

-This screenshot shows the help text for the age field.
+This screenshot shows the help text for the age field:

 {{figure {url: "img/help-field.png", alt: "Screenshot of the help text below the age field", width: "4.4cm"}}}